 Rivers & Streams

-Because the health of the Sheepscot River and its major tributaries is just as important for people as it is for endangered species like wild Atlantic Salmon, our dedicated crew of water quality volunteers monitor every two weeks throughout the summer.
-These data allow us to focus on areas where we may be able to improve water quality and habitat for fish by working with landowners.
-This work not only provides more opportunities to fish for species like native Brook Trout, but also increases populations of bait fish going back to the Gulf of Maine and supporting commercial fisheries.
+Our dedicated crew of water quality volunteers monitor every two weeks throughout the summer.
+These data help us to focus on areas where we need to improve water quality and habitat for fish.
+We do this by working with landowners to make improvements on their property to keep contaminants from flowing into the river.
+This is good for species like native Brook Trout and anglers.
+It also helps increase populations of bait fish going back to the Gulf of Maine for commercial fisheries.

 Through a partnership with other area land and water conservation organizations, the Maine Coastal Observing Alliance regularly monitors the status and changes in most of the Midcoast’s major river systems, including the Sheepscot and Damariscotta Rivers.